What is Mindfulness-based CBT?

-Cognitive behavioural therapy or CBT is the bread and butter of all psycho therapeutic modalities this is because it’s one of the few empirically valid talk therapeutic practices proven in clinical trials to effectively treat addictions, depression and anxiety.
+Cognitive behavioural therapy or CBT is the bread and butter of all psychotherapeutic modalities this is because it’s one of the few empirically valid talk therapeutic practices proven in clinical trials to effectively treat addictions, depression, anxiety and other mental health issues.

-Certain fundamental aspects of CBT have been identified in various ancient philosophical traditions particularly in stoicism the stoic philosopher Epictetus believed that logic could be used to identify and discard false beliefs that lead to destructive emotions.
+Certain fundamental aspects of CBT have been identified in various ancient philosophical traditions particularly in stoicism the stoic philosopher Epictetus had the belief that cognitive logic could be applied to identify and discard the many internal false belief systems that would lead to mose more destructive emotions.

 This influenced the way modern CBT therapists identify cognitive distortions that contribute to depression and anxiety CBT was originated from Aaron Beck in cognitive therapy which was later developed into CBT and Albert Ellis who created rational emotive behaviour therapy or our EBT and came up with the ABC method let’s look at an example of this starting with the activating event.

 Simply put, our emotions are our guides and tell us what to pay attention to for our growth, what we need to integrate, and ultimately who we are.
 Just as many ancient traditions surmised.
 The problem is we’ve been disconnected from our emotional selves from a young age and we end up in trouble because we’ve never learned to process our emotions at all.
 We just suppress them with drugs and addictions.

 Mindfulness in Recovery